CMU-IDS-2021/assignment-2-05839-pozioma-ahamdala/writeup.md

 ![image](https://user-images.githubusercontent.com/60380962/111293030-7f3b5580-8651-11eb-9aca-b3a2e72a95b5.png)

-TODO: Update screenshot

-TODO: Short abstract describing the main goals and how you achieved them.

 ## Project Goals

-TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
-The question should be compelling and the solution should be focused on helping users achieve their goals.

 We intend to explore how the COVID-19 pandemic progressed in Nigeria pre- and post-lockdown.
 The major question we are trying to answer is to see if the lockdown and mobility restrictions had significant impact on the COVID-19 progression in Nigeria and if it is an effective method of containment.
 Our intended audience is government bodies, or individuals who may be seeking to understand the COVID-19 pandemic, what measures were useful for containment, and how to progress further.
 The insights we hope to get from this project entails, the effectiveness of lockdowns, the compliance of the citizens with lockdown measures, the adoption of remote working by employers and panic buying in post-lockdown in the states.
 We hope this solution allows our intended audience and users understand the relationship between COVID-19 cases and mobility restrictions, within the context of the four Nigerian states in focus (Lagos, Kano, Rivers and the Federal Capital Territory(Abuja)).

 ## Design

-TODO: **A rationale for your design decisions.** How did you choose your particular visual encodings and interaction techniques?
-What alternatives did you consider and how did you arrive at your ultimate choices?

 The application can be splitted into two sections.
 A section that allows a broad view of the COVID-19 situation in Nigeria and another that explores COVID-19, lockdown and mobility in 4 major Nigerian states: Lagos, Kano, Rivers and the Federal Capital Territory(Abuja).
 These states represent 4 major geo-political zones, hence our choosing them out of the 36 states in Nigeria